susie647/fabflix/README.md

     - #### Instruction of deployment:

-		a. open your terminal and type "git clone https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-125.git";
+		1. open your terminal and type "git clone https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-125.git";
-	    b. prepare a movie data;
+	    2. prepare a movie data;
-	    c. run "source create-table.sql" on your terminal;
+	    3. run "source create-table.sql" on your terminal;
-	    d. run your movie data file to populate your moviedb database;
+	    4. run your movie data file to populate your moviedb database;
-	    e. run "mvn package" to generate .war file
+	    5. run "mvn package" to generate .war file
-	    f. copy the .war file into Tomcat webapp folder to deploy the application
+	    6. copy the .war file into Tomcat webapp folder to deploy the application
-	    g. use port 80 for load balancer (scaled version), port 8080 for http, and port 8443 for https (single version)
+	    7. use port 80 for load balancer (scaled version), port 8080 for http, and port 8443 for https (single version)

     - #### Collaborations and Work Distribution (Project 5):

     	Kanglan Tang:

-    		time statements for measuring TS and TJ, log_processing.java, Apache JMeter test Susie Liu:
+    		time statements for measuring TS and TJ, log_processing.java, Apache JMeter test

+    	Susie Liu:

     		connection pooling, mysql master/slave replication, load balancing, aws and gcp setup